grayfallstown/paro-rs/README.md

 While pâro mainly exists to be used with [tauri](https://tauri.app), outside of the readme and code comments it does not reference tauri in any way.
 If you wanted, you could use pâro with tauri alternatives or even on an actual webapp.
-Please be aware that handling state and event handling on the server for thousands of users would require quite a few resources on the server.
+Please be aware that handling state and event handling on the server for thousands of users in a webapp would require quite a few resources on the server.